What Makes Teeth Crooked, Why that Could Be and What Can Be Done?

 - Long-term retainer – if it is just overnight it will not be too bad, but even that will be annoying on holidays or whenever away from home.
 Unless the cause of the teeth being crooked is dealt with, there does not seem to be another way to keep good results.

 At one time, if you had not got perfectly straight teeth by the time you were a teenager, you had missed the boat, but more recently there have been treatments for adults.
-The AAO – American Association of Orthodontists – have found that 20% are over 21 years old.
+The AAO – American Association of Orthodontists – has found that 20% are over 21 years old.
 Some people still will not want to have braces as they will be so noticeable, but more recently there have been braces that cannot be seen.
 Sunny Isles Dental will be able to make recommendations for your treatment.

 Invisalign are clear trays that are placed in the mouth, but not attached to the teeth in any way.
 They can be taken out, which is unusual for teeth straightening braces, and are much easier to clean.
-Although there will be visits to the dentist, you won’t have to go through a lot of painful treatment that involves having the braces tightened or altered.
+Although there will be visits to the dentist, you won’t have to go through a lot of pain treatment that involves having the braces tightened or altered.
 The tray you have been using will be discarded, and you will start using the new one.
 At each change of tray, the teeth will be encouraged to move a little closer to the place they are supposed to be.

 That is not the only reason why adults have taken the plunge and they are: